-6. Now that you have the first loop in your song, you'll notice that across the top of the loop you have a play triangle (click it and you hear the loop), a Loop Repeat button (click it and the loop duplicates), and the Loop Name.
+6. Now that you have the first loop in your song, you'll notice that across the top of the loop you have a play triangle (click it and you hear the loop), a Mute Button, and a Loop Repeat button (click it and the loop duplicates), and the Loop Name.
 Underneath that you see the waveform of the loop.
-That's what the loop like in digital audio.
-In a drum loop you will see may spikes - these are the loud hits in the waveform.
+That's what the loop looks like in digital audio.
+You will see may spikes - these are the loud hits in the waveform.
 The spikes tell you how loud the music is - the bigger the spike, the louder the hit.
-Experienced audio engineers can tell what a loop sounds like just by looking at the waveform.
+Experienced audio engineers may be able tell certain things about a loop just by looking at the waveform.